conference-websites/ACM-ICN2017/venue.md

 We will meet at the local train station Friedrichstr., split in groups of 30 people, and then walk to the banquet (45-60 minutes).
 The tour is organized by professional tour guides, explaining you all details about the historic neighborhood and giving you insights outside of the common tourist paths.

 The tour starts from S-Friedrichstr. to the banquet.
-We will meet in front of the entry of museum "Tränenpalast", which is in front of the S-Friedrichstr.
+We will meet in front of the entry of museum "Tr&auml;nenpalast", which is in front of the S-Friedrichstr.
+The tour is organized by professional tour guides.

 ### Banquet, September 27